la2050/challenge/_2020/live/heal-the-bay.md

   Long-term partnerships with Los Angeles Trade Tech College and Los Angeles Valley College will result in robust monitoring and create a pipeline for those seeking job opportunities and training in the sciences.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Los Angeles Trade Technical College and Los Angeles Valley College will serve as project partners and subcontractors.
+Students from partner schools will be hired and trained to carry out some of the objectives of this work (e.g., monitoring and analysis).
+Each student will receive payment for their work.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings